describo/crate-builder-component/README.md

 Copy the file [./src/app/override-styles.css](./src/app/override-styles.css) into your project, wire it up as shown above and then start overriding the styling of the component.

+# Internationalisation

+To submit an internationalisation file please do the following:

+-   Fork the repository on github
+-   Copy the file [./src/crate-builder/locales/en.js](./src/crate-builder/locales/en.js) to the two letter code of your language
+-   Translate all of the entries
+-   Commit your changes to a branch
+-   Submit a pull request to include this translation

+If you're not sure what all of this means, copy the file above to your computer and translate the entries.
+Then, submit an issue in the
+[issue tracker](https://github.com/describo/crate-builder-component/issues) and attach the file.